AliceFrezza01/InfSecProject/README.md

     ```
     by inserting this string in the field.

-- The same attack can be used also in the productNew.php page, in each of the three fields.ù
+- The same attack can be used also in the productNew.php page, in each of the three fields.
 - Similar situation is when a user registers itself with a malicous username or email address.
 This is
-  malicious due to the fact that this data can be seen by other users in multiple parts of the website,
+  dangerous due to the fact that this data can be seen by other users in multiple parts of the website,
   making thefore possible the attack.

 ### Notes